|0781 499 7522|

-Mike was previously a civil servant primarily working in Training with Benefits Agency/DHSS and also spent part of his career working on Welfare Policy in their Leeds headquarters.
-He lives in the ward.
+I was previously a civil servant primarily working in training with Benefits Agency/DHSS and also spent part of my career working on Welfare Policy in their Leeds headquarters.
+I live in the ward.

 Why did you enter politics?